Icinga/icingaweb2-module-training/doc/20-The-Icinga-PHP-Library.md

 sqlite3 /etc/icingaweb2/modules/training/assets.sqlite < doc/res/asset-db.sql
 ```

-This databse now contains some users and several assets that belong to these users.
+This database now contains some users and several assets that belong to these users.

 ## Create a New Controller

+We now want to display the asset data from the database in the web interface.
-It is recommended to use a new controller.
-Thus we create the class `AssetsController` in the usual place:
+For this we create new controller named `AssetsController` in the usual place:

 ```bash
 vim application/controllers/AssetsController.php
 ```

-This controller will connect to the database:
+This controller will connect to the database using `ipl-sql`:

 ```php
 <?php